choyoon88/bikedisco/README.md

 ## Validation

-### HTML check
+### HTML

 - Conduncted every HTML codes on [The W3C Markup Validation Service](https://validator.w3.org/#validate_by_input)

-- Ignore all error messages related about missing !doctype on the top since we are loading static.
+- Ignored all error messages related about missing !DOCTYPE on the top since we are loading static.

+- Every other errors were parse error related with Django template and Jinja2 so they were ignored as well.

-### JShint
+### JavaScript

 - Conducted [JShint](https://jshint.com/) validation check for script.js codes.